saacuna/academic_website/_pages/recommendations.md

 ## Software I Use
 > My software preferences will change, because I like trying out new apps to be more productive.
 These are some of the ones I recommend, in addition to normal apps we use (Office products, MatLab, etc).
-A lot of these are for macs only, though.
+A lot of these are for Mac only, though.

 - Everything should be backed up using some cloud service, like [Box](http://www.box.com) or [Dropbox](http://www.dropbox.com).
 - [Alfred](https://www.alfredapp.com) is my go to launcher for apps, documents, etc. Take the time to learn it, it is super convenient and makes life easier.